My BC Pioneer and Indigenous Roots

 Not much has been told to me about Thomas Hardie my Great Grandfather who was born on a stagecoach in 1869.
 I was told that he was a well-mannered and educated young man.
 Not very much is known about his early life.

 Second from left: Chief Joe Quiltquarlson of Esk’et (Alkali Lake) Photo taken in 1867 in New Westminster BC.
 This was the year my Great Grandma Christine was born, his Granddaughter.

-Christine Charlotte Squires was born in or near Clinton BC and was the grand daughter of Chief Joseph Quiltquarlson from Esk’et at Alkali Lake on the traditional Secwepemc territory.
+Christine Charlotte Squires was born in or near Clinton BC and was the daughter of Newman Squires and Lottie Kwal’atkwa and is the grand daughter of Chief Joseph Quiltquarlson from Esk’et at Alkali Lake on the traditional Secwepemc territory.
 Her mother (name unknown to me) tragically hung herself because she could not deal with stigma of having had a mixed race baby.
 It was a difficult time in history to be of a mixed race or so called Indian.
 Her father, the cowboy, Newman Squires accepted as a man of good character always accepted her as his own.
 Many times leaving her in the care of her uncle on the reserve, and always left money for clothes on his trips through on the cattle drives to Barkerville.
 Christine used to say the hills around were covered with cattle on those drives…

 This is a basket she had made that I often share on the Mobile Museum Tours